-Admittedly he back peddles on earlier statements of calling Disney California Adventure a “brand eyesore” by noting how Steve Jobs would talk about brand deposits and brand withdrawals.
-But then when asked how he learned the business he notes “Very generously, Michael included me in all of the work he was doing.
+Admittedly, he back-pedals on earlier statements of calling Disney California Adventure a “brand eyesore” by noting how Steve Jobs would talk about brand deposits and brand withdrawals.
+But then, when asked how he learned the business he notes “Very generously, Michael included me in all of the work he was doing.
 I owe him a lot for that.
 I was his COO for five years.
 At that point, he had a lot of experience.”

 He goes on to give examples of how Eisner had taught him to pay attention to detail when in the parks.

 This isn’t the first time Iger has been so gracious about Eisner’s role.
-Five years ago in another Business Week that article went to say:
+Five years ago in another edition of Business Week, that article went to say:

 “Most of the good news at Disney since Iger’s ascension–the resurrection of ABC, the $2 billion Pirates of the Caribbean franchise, rising attendance at Disney’s U.S. theme parks–are the payoff of plans laid during the Eisner era.
 And though Iger was deeply involved in the revival at ABC, he is the first to give his predecessor credit: “It was because of Michael that I was able to hit the ground running,” he says.

 Of course it was Michael Eisner who practically promoted Bob Iger to the position of CEO.
 But as noted in Disney War by James B. Steward, Eisner spent many a day deriding Iger.
-Even as early as Eisner’s time with Michael Ovitz, he noted that Bob Iger in his mind was considered a “problem” and should be replaced.
-Ovitz in testimony noted that Iger was “very concerned about Mr. Iger’s ability creatively.”
+Even as early as Eisner’s time with Michael Ovitz, he noted that Bob Iger, in his mind, was considered a “problem” and should be replaced.
+Ovitz in testimony noted that Eisner was “very concerned about Mr. Iger’s ability creatively.”